 No matter what semester or year it is, transferring can make college more difficult.
 But if you’ve made the bold choice to transfer, know you’re doing the right thing for your education.
 Being a transfer student means putting a little extra effort into everything to maximize the benefits you can get out of a new school.
-Follow these five tips during your first semester at your new school, and that extra effort will carry you to success!
+Follow these five tips during your first semester at your new school and that extra effort will carry you to success!

 1. Get to know your own class

-Move-in weekend at a new school year is exciting and nerve-wracking when you’re a new student.
-Colleges usually encourage transfers to move in early with the new freshman class and participate in all the fun new student activities.
-While this is a great idea to get to know your campus and have some familiar faces around, make sure to put in the extra effort to get to know your own class when they move in!
 It’s easy to make friends with the freshman class when your college has sanctioned events designed to help students meet each other, and there’s nothing wrong with having friends in a lower year than you.
-Take it from someone who didn’t attend graduation because she barely knew anyone in her graduating class: these guys are your people.
-Reach out to people in your classes the first week.
+But take it from someone who didn’t attend graduation because she barely knew anyone in her graduating class: The people in your year are your people.
+Reach out to peers in your classes during the first week.
 Ask them to introduce you to other people or groups of people in your graduating class.
-Build a strong network of friends and acquaintances so when you walk across the stage for your diploma, you feel that sense of community backing you.
+Build a strong network of friends and acquaintances so that when you walk across the stage for your diploma you feel that sense of community backing you.

 2. Don’t latch on to the first people you meet

-Like putting in the extra effort to get to know your graduating class, make sure you keep branching out even if you make a few solid friends right away.
-It’s great to have a support system right away, especially if it comes easily, but knowing a wide range of people will make you feel more at home in classes, your dorm, clubs, and more—just a few friends can’t be there for you 24/7.
 Not everyone has to be your best friend either, but the whole point of transferring was because your old school wasn’t fulfilling your needs and making you happy.
-A huge factor of happiness in college is feeling like part of the campus community, and that won’t stick unless you branch out beyond only a couple friends.
+A huge factor of happiness in college is feeling like part of the campus community, and that won’t stick unless you branch out beyond only a couple of friends.
 Join a club or sport to meet different kinds of people.
 You could also encourage those first friends you made to join a club with you so you can meet new people together and expand your friend group!

 3. Take advantage of the opportunities your first school didn’t offer

 Many colleges will have similar clubs, sports, and majors, but there’s a reason the college choice is so difficult.
 It’s because there are so many factors that make a school unique.
-Your first school might not have had a club you were looking forward to joining or didn’t have an easy process to start one.
+Your first college or university might not have had a club you were looking forward to joining or didn’t have an easy process to start one.
 Maybe their basketball team didn’t have the kind of community and team dynamics you were looking for.
 Your new school is a fresh start with new opportunities left, right, and center.
 Take advantage of those opportunities!
-Join the clubs.
+Participate in clubs.
 Play sports.
 Join a committee or student government.
 Your new school is a new atmosphere and a new chance to make something of yourself outside of academics.
 After it’s over, there’s never a feeling quite like that of the communities you get to be a part of in college.

 Related: Why It's Never Too Late to Get Involved on Your College Campus